-The story of a Queensland man who went from drop-out to the head of a multi-million dollar medial equipment company, a success he puts down to a near family tragedy and a religious vision.
+The story of a Queensland man who went from drop-out to the head of a multi-million dollar medical equipment company, a success he puts down to a near family tragedy and a religious vision.
 The program was a finalist in the Australian Museum Eureka Prizes and the Queensland Media Awards.

 The tragic accident, emotional rescue and painful recovery of Gayle Shann who lost one arm and the use of her other in an accident on the Queensland cattle property she shares with husband Mac.
-This popular episode was voted one of the top three My Favourite Australian Storys of all time.

 Twice the same man was found guilty by a jury of killing a Queensland toddler and twice the verdict was overturned, the second time because of the ancient double jeopardy rule.
 The debate still rages over whether or not to scrap that rule.

-The problem of problem gambling – (archived by National Library of Australia)
+(Archived by National Library of Australia)